Water Margin: Social

 Liu Zaifu decries the novel as cultural poison, arguing that Water Margin, together with Romance of the Three Kingdoms, has sown people's "moral downfall".
-There is also a popular anecdotal quip in China which says, "The young should not read The Water Margin while the old should not read The Romance of the Three Kingdoms", criticizing its violent and machismo effects on young male audiences.
+There is also a popular anecdotal quip in China which says, "The young should not read Water Margin while the old should not read Romance of the Three Kingdoms", criticizing its violent and machismo effects on young male audiences.
 By the late 19th century, the reformer Liang Qichao criticized Water Margin along with another novel, Dream of the Red Chamber as "incitement to robbery and lust".
 Liangyan Ge called it a novel "full of scenes of brutality and sadism, representing only one extremity of Chinese culture".
+Yu Xiangdou and Li Zhuowu justified the violence of Water Margin on political and moral grounds in their prefaces to the novel: Yu justified the actions of the heroes as righteous rebellion against the corruption of the Song dynasty officials, while Li centered on the notion that the novel was written "to give vent to deep indignation" at the historical tragedy that befell the northern Song.
+Ryūnosuke Akutagawa in 1922 wrote: